 School of Nursing

 - Practical Nursing Diploma (LPN)3

-- Registered Nurse to Bachelor of Science in Nursing (RN to BSN) Entrance Option; The Bachelor of Science in Nursing Degree program at Rasmussen College is accredited by the Commission on Collegiate Nursing Education (CCNE).4
+- Registered Nurse to Bachelor of Science in Nursing (RN to BSN) Entrance Option; The Bachelor of Science in Nursing Degree program at Rasmussen University is accredited by the Commission on Collegiate Nursing Education (CCNE).4

-Students can also enroll in any of Rasmussen College’s online programs through the Brooklyn Park/Maple Grove campus and have access to on-campus support.
+Students can also enroll in any of Rasmussen University’s online programs through the Brooklyn Park/Maple Grove campus and have access to on-campus support.
 Programs are taught by qualified professionals across seven schools of study including Business, Nursing, Design, Education, Health Sciences, Justice Studies and Technology.